 There was once a time when writing content and copywriting were the same.
-However, with the evolution in the digital marketing industry, especially in the content marketing sector, the gap between the two have been widening notably.
+However, with the evolution in the digital marketing industry, especially in the content marketing sector, the gap between the two has been widening notably.

-The main difference between copywriting and content writing lies in the motive behind writing.
-Any text written for promotional, advertising or marketing purpose is copywriting.
+The main difference between copywriting and content writing lies in the motive behind the writing.
+Any text written for promotional, advertising or marketing purposes is copywriting.
 The purpose behind content writing is to keep the visitors hooked and entice them to stay longer on the website and engage with your brand.

 Content writing is incorporated into copywriting.
 However, it is done in an attractive form to grab the audience’s eyeballs.
 The importance of copywriting is greater as it throws light on the worth of a brand, and its products or services.